Doris040512/STAT-496/writeup.md

 # Lost in the Middle: Context Retrieval Accuracy

-## Overview
+## 1. Overview

 This project presents a small-scale exploratory experiment investigating whether a large language model’s ability to retrieve factual information depends on where that information appears within a long context.

 Specifically, we test whether factual retrieval accuracy degrades when target information is placed in the middle of a document, compared to the beginning or the end.
+This phenomenon is often informally referred to as “lost in the middle.”

-This experiment is intentionally small-scale and serves as a first-pass validation of feasibility before scaling to larger datasets and formal statistical analysis.
+This experiment is intentionally small-scale and exploratory.
+Its purpose is not to draw definitive statistical conclusions, but to validate the feasibility of the experimental setup, surface meaningful variation in model behavior, and motivate future large-scale automation and analysis.

 ---

-## Experimental Design
+## 2. Experimental Design

-We generate synthetic company-style documents describing multiple employees.
-Each document contains one target employee whose information appears at a controlled position:
+We generate synthetic company-style documents describing multiple employees at a fictional organization.
+Each document contains exactly one **target employee**, whose information appears at a controlled position within the document:

 - Beginning of the document
 - Middle of the document
 - End of the document

+Apart from the position of the target employee, document structure and prompt wording remain fixed across all conditions.

-The model is prompted to extract structured information about the target employee in JSON format.
-The prompt remains fixed across all conditions; only the position of the target information varies.
+The model is prompted to extract structured information about the target employee and return it in JSON format.

 ---

-## Prompt Used
+## 3. Prompt Used

-**System Prompt**
+The same prompt is used for all experimental conditions to ensure consistency.

+### System Prompt